 India Harrison Peppe is a writer and theatre-maker based in London.
 After co-founding the Bomb Factory Theatre Company CIC in 2019, she moved to Bristol to train at the Bristol Old Vic Theatre School as a writer.
 After graduating, her debut stage play, Something of my o.w.n, won the Bloomsbury Festival Theatre new-writing prize.
 Following this, her new play, Branded, will be performed as part of the Bloomsbury Festivals New Wave programme in October 2022.
 Her play Girls With Wings and Trauma was performed in 2021 as part of the Bomb Factory Theatre Summer Festival of New Writing.
 India was recently commissioned to write a screenplay, Sense of Occasion, for the final year acting cohort at Bristol Old Vic Theatre.
 She is an alumnus of the Royal Court Intro Writers' Group and a current Soho Theatre Writers Lab member.
 Most recently, India was made the inaugural Peter Schaffer Playwright in Residence for Trinity College, Cambridge.

-Merle is a writer, actress, and an Artisic Director of The Bomb Factory Theatre.
-After graduating from Manchester University, where she trained in theatre and playwriting, Merle wrote her debut screenplay Filling The Void.
+Merle is a London based theatre maker and Artistic Director of The Bomb Factory Theatre.
+After graduating from the University of Manchester where she trained in theatre and playwriting, Merle wrote her debut 6 part series Filling The Void.
 Filling The Void was subsequently shortlisted for the BBC 2020 Comedy TV writing submissions and was later adapted for the stage.
-Merle has performed and directed at The Edinburgh Fringe Festival, Camden People's Theatre, The University of Manchester and Bloomsbury Festival.
-Merle directed a National Theatre Connections production at the Bush Theatre in 2020.
+Merle has performed and directed at The Drayton Arms Theatre, Canal Cafe Theatre, The Hope Theatre, The Edinburgh Fringe Festival, Dorchester Arts Theatre, Camden People's Theatre, National Theatre Connections, and Bloomsbury Festival.
 Alongside theatre, Merle works as a freelancer in Set Decoration.
-Her film and television credits include A Very British Scandal (BBC/AMAZON), MAN VS BEE LUTHER (NETFLIX), THE GOLD (BBC), ONE LIFE (BBC/SEE-SAW),
+Her film and television credits include A VERY BRITISH SCANDAL (BBC/AMAZON); MAN VS BEE (NETFLIX); LUTHER (NETFLIX); THE GOLD (BBC); ONE LIFE (BBC/SEE-SAW).

 Holly McComish is a creative producer and writer from East London.
 She holds a strong background and interest in producing daring new writing for emerging and underrepresented artists.
 Holly has previously produced shows for The Hope Theatre and Camden Peoples Theatre and is currently producing for the The Vaults, Soho Theatre, Poplar Union and The Space.
 Holly has also recently been awarded a bursary to publish her book 'If Tits Could Talk' - a poetry collection pertaining to women's health.
 Her book launch will take place at The Royal Court Theatre in March 2023.